DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Roadmap.md

 Release			    | ETA
 :--			        |:--
-2023-07         | 14 July 2023
+2023-07         | 31 July 2023

 ## Roadmap
 #### Cash and bank management
-- Support for following two features:
-    - 10.0.34 Advanced bank reconciliation improvement: enable filtering and provide separate grid for new transactions
+- Support in 10.0.35 for manually setting offset details when using 10.0.34 feature 'Advanced bank reconciliation improvement: enable filtering and provide separate grid for new transactions'.
+Utilising 'Line details' added to 'New transactions' in 10.0.35.
-    - 10.0.35 Enable posting of new transactions in bank reconciliation

 #### Accounts receivable
 - Option to exclude invoices from automatic settlement based on their Collection status, for example disputed.